gitter-badger/coderparty/README.md

 	cpt 4949 -	starts the server with the custom port 4949 (starts in background) cpd 4949 -	starts the server with the custom port 4949, printing the logs directly to the console.

-3. Mandatory Configuration

-Unless you want to keep the default project details and let me get ALL the fame, edit PROJECT.js in the public directory.
+also, don't know how to use nano ? here : http://ow.ly/PgXGh

+### Setup B ( the less smart but simple edition)

+1. Download and extract

+2. Install meteor

+3. In the folder you extracted the files, run 'meteor'

+4. If you want an alias, create a file named '.bash_aliases' and make an alias that runs "/EXTRACTED_FOLDER/public/internal/run.sh", and change EXTRACTED_FOLDER to your path then restart.

-4. CONGRATS ur now running this crappy app on ur computer.
+CONGRATS ur now running this crappy app on ur computer.

 Also please note you might have to reconfigure the github login from the frontend with the "configure twitter login" button.

 ### Deploying, meteor and windows, explaining the run script, etc,

 Look here : http://github.com/sqrdcat/dashboard

+Keep in mind this thing might be vastly outdated. especially in regards of the run script.